 - The high exposure ISO range is a bit lacking

-The Nikon D7500 is another great option to consider if you’re looking for great image processing and quality in both photos and videos.
+The Nikon D7500 is another great option if you’re looking for great image processing and quality in photos and videos.

-All these features help in generating ultra-crisp photos with a variety of adjustable capturing settings.
+All these features help generate ultra-crisp photos with various adjustable capturing settings.

 Additionally, the camera is equipped with a wide ISO range that allows you to take high-quality shots in a wide range of light settings along with a continuous shooting capability of up to 8 frames per second!